OpenSwitchNOS/openswitch-ops/docs/link_aggregation_design.md

   Peer endpoint LAG key.
 Used to identify the LAG.
 * `partner_state`
   Peer endpoint LACP negotiation state information.

+At the interface level, a `bond_status` column is used to summarize the state of the aggregated link.
+The `bond_state` column defines one key called `state`.
+If the interface is individual this column is empty.
+This key has four possible values:

+* "up": Indicates that the interface is up and should forwarding traffic according to LACP or LAG configuration.
+* "blocked": Indicates that the interface should not be forwarding traffic in neither rx or tx direction
+* "down": Indicates that the interface is down.
+The main difference from "blocked" state is that when the interface is down it doesn't allow control traffic like LACPDUs to be forwarded/sent to the CPU

 ### LAG hardware configuration
 When lacpd determines that an interface should be included in the operation of